Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 In the beginning, our ancestors in the Middle East acquired a taste for natural foie gras, the kind the animals produced themselves and which they ate along with the rest of the goose or duck (both are popular).
 We can thank the Egyptians for discovering that geese naturally gorged themselves before migration: they self-invented foie gras to store fat for their long trip.
 Eventually, these animals were domesticated and the Egyptians developed the art of fattening — built upon by the Greeks, Hebrews and, eventually, the inhabitants of Eastern Europe.

-By the 17th century, population in rural France was expanding quickly and in the southwest, geese and ducks increasingly became part of a household's wealth, hence the growth of the foie gras industry in this region (and in the East, too).
+By the 17th century, the population of rural France was expanding quickly and in the southwest, geese and ducks increasingly became part of a household's wealth, hence the growth of the foie gras industry in this region (and in the East, too).
 By the 19th century, villages were vying for the 'best foie gras' labels and markets began to specialize in this delicacy; some hugely reputable ones exist today: Brive, Périgueux, Sarlat and others.

 As thinking evolves and people become more conscious of animal welfare, farmers are looking for solutions because let's face it, asking the French to give up foie gras would probably be as successful as asking Germans to give up beer.
 Several new methods have been developed that deliver foie gras without force feeding, but they remain experimental and expensive: a goose that is not force fed will need to be raised for twice as long.
 Also, this alternative process means they cannot use the 'foie gras' label, which requires force feeding.